Naval Justice School Curriculum

 - Legal Officer Course: Three-week course trains junior officers and senior enlisted personnel in the basic administration of military justice, and prepares them for duty as unit, battalion or squadron legal officers.

-- Senior Officer Course: One-week course, offered at locations worldwide, provides commanding and executive officers with training on the Uniform Code of Military Justice (UCMJ) and other matters relating to their legal responsibilities.
+- Senior Officer Course: Three-day course, offered at locations worldwide, provides commanding and executive officers with training on the Uniform Code of Military Justice (UCMJ) and other matters relating to their legal responsibilities.

 - Senior Enlisted Course: Three-day course supplies legal training on topics commonly encountered by senior enlisted leaders.